shipshapecode/shepherd/CONTRIBUTING.md

 ## Writing code!

-We use `gulp` to facilitate things like transpilation, minification, etc. so you can focus on writing relevant code.
+We use `webpack` to facilitate things like transpilation, minification, etc. so you can focus on writing relevant code.
 If there is a fix or feature you would like to contribute, we ask that you take the following steps: